 Atreus isn’t a helpless partner to be protected in battle, nor is he entirely controlled by A.I.
 You have a measure of control over Kratos’ son in a scrap, deciding when he should fire arrows from his bow, and who he should be firing them at.
-Levelling up Atreus makes him increasingly useful in combat, and there’s even some enemies that would be next to impossible to fell without the youngster’s help.
+Levelling up Atreus makes him increasingly useful in combat, and there are even some enemies that would be next to impossible to fell without the youngster’s help.
 By the end of the game, Kratos and son make a powerful duo capable of teaming up to annihilate foes in tandem, or with Atreus acting as a diversion allowing his father to blindside foes for extra damage.

 Kratos’ Spartan Rage mode – activated by tapping L3 and R3 at the same time once the appropriate meter has filled up – has our hero ditch the weapons and let blind fury take over, pummeling enemies with a series of punches, kicks, and other attacks.
 While in Spartan Rage, each successful hit refills Kratos’ health bar slightly, and every punch and kick comes with an appropriately satisfying thud that you can practically feel.
 Using Spartan Rage at the right time can often mean the difference between victory and defeat in battle, and it feels especially satisfying to come back from the brink of death and trounce your foes into dust.